 Essay A: What matters most to you, and why?

-Well, let’s start there—if that’s plaguing you, you’re asking the wrong question.
+Well, let’s start there—if that’s what you’re focusing on, you’re asking the wrong question.
 It has absolutely nothing to with WHAT others are writing about, but HOW they’re writing.
 Don’t misunderstand us here; this isn’t about writing skill.
 B-school essays are never about mastery of prose.
-The “how” here refers to the manner in which the successful candidates are able to introspect, and walk around an experience, and assess and interpret different points of view, and offer new and intriguing points of view, and reveal deeply personal tales that offer key insights into what they’re MADE of—it’s any number of those things.
+The “how” here refers to the manner in which the successful candidates are able to introspect, walk around an experience, assess different points of view, offer new points of view, and reveal deeply personal tales that offer key insights into what they’re MADE of.
 It’s not the story itself.

-Gonna lift some words from Stanford’s bullet points.
-Values, experiences, lessons.
+Some key words from Stanford’s description: insights, experiences, people.
 Written from the heart.
-Influence.
+Shaped your perspective.

-We’ve talked about this Stanford essay a bunch before, so this time around, we wanna focus on these concepts above.
+We’ve talked about this Stanford essay a bunch before, so this time around, we want to focus on these concepts above.

-Especially that word influence.
+Especially that phrase “shaped your perspective.”
 What has shaped you?
-Who are you today, and what process has brought that forward?
-If you’re the grand canyon, don’t tell us the specs of how big you are, and how deep your canyons are.
-Instead, focus on the way WATER and WIND eroded and molded you.
-It’s the shaping, the influencing, the MOLDING we wanna know about.
+Who are you today, and what process has made you that way?
+If you were describing the Grand Canyon this way, don’t tell us the measurements of how big it is, instead focus on the way WATER and WIND eroded and molded it (or you!).
+It’s the shaping, the influencing, the MOLDING we want to know about.
 This is more revealing than “the result.”
 “The thing.”
-It’s all in the shaping.
+“That you are awesome.”
+It’s all in how you got there.